Nabeel-Idrees/Heart-Rate-Prediction/README.md

-# Heart-Rate-Prediction
+# Heart Rate Prediction - Deep Learning based Image Processing
-Heart Rate Prediction - Deep Learning based Image Processing Photoplethysmography is a heart rate monitoring technique used to estimate a person’s heart pulse by analyzing the light intensity changes as and when the blood volume changes with each pump of the heart.
+Photoplethysmography is a heart rate monitoring technique used to estimate a person’s heart pulse by analyzing the light intensity changes as and when the blood volume changes with each pump of the heart.
 The system uses wearable sensors that have light source and photodetectors